 Now the back story has been provided I can go on to my review of the oxford editors.

 Sometime later and after using the editor from lesson 1 (the one who wanted money for editing) and their free advice my novel began to take shape.
 But still the literary agents were rejecting left, right and center (they always did, sad face, but eventually I moved on but that’s another story called Open Evening…).

 Maybe I needed my manuscript looked at, just to see if I was on the right track.
 Doing this from scratch and without any real English qualifications or degree really put me against the odds in my mind so I needed to know if my work was any good.

 Eventually I found my way into getting a manuscript assessment.
 At the time just googling such services I came across the oxford editors.
 For an undisclosed fee they would look at my book, tell me the good things and bad.
 They would also provide some kind of book report.
 Sounds good right?

 Ok so contact was made along with payment and the manuscript had been sent.
 Some time had passed and the person with the initials ‘CM’ would be assessing the book also made contact.
 She happened to be in charge of the oxford editors.
 Being told it would take 6 weeks I dived into editing my second book

 More time passed, and more time passed.
 Now rule 1 or 2 in this world of literary things is to be patient but even I grew frustrated.
 After a few months and much contact I eventually told them that making me wait for such time and for such money was unacceptable.

-Then it looked like this particular oxford editor (‘CM’) then pushed the panic button as I was sent some half-done report with actually a good few advising points.
-By this time I had learned that maybe paying sums of money is only really necessary when you can afford to loose it, and nobody is really in that situation.
+Then it looked like this particular oxford editor (‘CM’) then pushed the panic button as I was sent some half-done report with some minor advising points.
+By this time I had learned that maybe paying sums of money is only really necessary when you can afford to lose it, and nobody is really in that situation.

 I accepted that perhaps I had been rolled over but used the few points of advice and implemented them to Clark Thorn and the Warrior project.